By Sue Rodman

 Fall is here with cooler temperatures and leaves still falling from the trees.
 Enjoy the outdoors and work off a little of your Thanksgiving meal with a family hike.
 Here are three places near Atlanta to enjoy a hike

 - Sope Creek Trail – This trail in Marietta takes you to a babbling creek and historic mill ruins.

 - Sweetwater Creek State Park – My boys loved hopping the rocks across the creek.
 You’ll also walk past mill ruins.
-Don’t miss the Green certified visitor’s center.
-In addition to being environmentally friendly, there is a museum about Sweetwater Mill.
+Unfortunately, the Green certified visitor’s center is closed on Thanksgiving, but come back another day to check out the museum about Sweetwater Mill.
 Hear first person accounts of the day Union soldiers came to the Mill and destroyed it.

-- Amicalola State Park – In addition to hiking, you can enjoy living history demonstrations in the lodge lobby from 10:30 – 2:30 pm.
+- Amicalola State Park – In addition to hiking, you can enjoy living history demonstrations in the lodge lobby throughout the day.
+Contact the Lodge for specific times.

 Go Ice Skating

 Atlanta has three different ice rinks with three very different personalities.
 Choose the one that is right for you and go ice skating in Atlanta on Thanksgiving Day.
 Here is a review of the ice rinks in Atlanta with links to additional information.

 Cirque du Soleil‘s epic love story Amaluna is at Atlantic Station and they have a show on Thanksgiving night.
 Get discount tickets from Goldstar.
 Or check out the discounts on these holiday shows.